nopnop2002/esp-idf-selfie-trigger/README.md

 ## Device Setting
 Set the GPIO information.
 It can be turned on when the connection to the device is successful and when the trigger is fired.
-It is difficult to tell when the connection with the device is successful, so we recommend adding an LED to this port.
+The device will automatically turn off after a certain period of inactivity.
+We recommend adding an LED to this port, as it can be difficult to determine if a connection with a device is valid.
 When set to -1, GPIO is not used.
 ![Image](https://github.com/user-attachments/assets/4ae4bfb3-c1c2-4405-add2-aedbc2f782b2)